 Since 2018, Jamaicans for Justice has noted a marked increase in the number of complaints received involving violations of the rights of patients as they engage with the public health sector.
 This has prompted us to take a closer look into the area of patients’ rights and within the realm of the right to health.
-A few pertinent areas have arisen as worthy of further investigation and advocacy for us including the lack of timey medical care, poor treatment of patients by medical professionals, breaches of standard of care, the lack of accountability, and the insufficient infrastructure and equipment to efficiently provide quality healthcare to patients in public health facilities.
+A few when to take proviron pertinent areas have arisen as worthy of further investigation and advocacy for us including the lack of timey medical care, poor treatment of patients by medical professionals, breaches of standard of care, the lack of accountability, and the insufficient infrastructure and equipment to efficiently provide quality healthcare to patients in public health facilities.

 Legal Advocacy for Maternal and Neonatal Health